markcmurphy/devdocs-portal/Checkouts.md

 The Server-to-Server APIs are for managing the contents of a shopping cart and checkout remotely, from a server.

+The Storefront Checkout does not use API Tokens and allows for Checkout data to be scraped directly from the front end or used in a Stencil Theme.

 ## Checkouts

 Allows for a checkout to be created from an existing cart using BigCommerce checkout logic.
 The existing BigCommerce front end cart/checkout can be bypassed.